emilianoregazzoni/AWSdataengineering/README.md

 Then I needed to give my personal user and also to a Glue role, the privilege to full access Glue control.
 This is for my personal user but for also, if in the future I want to create a lambda function that executes glue, then I need to create the role y assign it.

 ![image](https://github.com/emilianoregazzoni/AWSdataengineering/assets/20979227/a2c1f901-e168-436b-a484-010b8d619c0b)

+### TIP
+If you want to explore AWS services, tools and so I recommend you to select just one region to work more confortable.
+Maybe later you can get confused about which services are being used in which region, which  could results in problems.
+I've choosen Ohio in the East.